kaycix/northcoastcnpsnursery/collections/_plants/tellima_grandiflora.md

     - 71 # sword fern

 description:
-    short: "Thrives in the cool moist soil of a woodland garden.
-Small flowers extend on tall, slender stems.
-Will grow in full to partial shade."
+    short: "This common plant can be found bordering many of our hiking trails through redwood forest.
+Starting in May, you can often admire their delicate flowers extending upwards on slender stems.
+We find them happily in yards often among ferns or in the cooler soil along the north side of a house."
     location: "Thrives in the cool moist soil of a woodland garden.
 Small flowers extend on tall, slender stems.
 Will grow in full to partial shade."

 gardens: